rockarruda/PesterSummitSession/Notes.md

 Topics to cover

+- Why are you pestering me?
+Why are we writing tests?
+Yes I know this has been done to death, lets just recap and talk about the mental blocks, my plane anaology.. flight test checks.
+- Where do I start?
+What helped me to get started..  talk about my struggles with Test Driven Development approach..
+I came from Science back ground, we tested by experimenting and I want to solve the problem first.. that is just how I am wired.
+I guess in the end.. if you are writing tests that work for their intended purpose to me that is what is important.
+Start with what you know(what tests to write first) Just need to get started..
-- Basics of Pester
+#- Basics of Pester
-- Simple Functions (Like simple simple)
+#- Simple Functions (Like simple simple)
-- Real World application
+#- Real World application
-- Simple Module
+#- Simple Module
-- Mocking - more complex functions with remote commands or interacting with Rest APIs
+#- Mocking - more complex functions with remote commands or interacting with Rest APIs
 -